Hong Kong Fire Services Department: Fire and special services

 Firefighting, rescue and other emergency services are undertaken by the three operational commands － Hong Kong (including marine and off-shore islands), Kowloon and the New Territories.
 There are 84 fire stations across Hong Kong's three operational commands.
 In 2004, they responded to 35,092 fire calls and 20,059 special service calls.
 This had risen to 37,828 fire calls and 39,320 special service calls in 2024.
 Careless handling or disposal of cigarette butts, matches and candles remained the major causes of fires, followed by incidents involving the preparation of food and electrical faults.
-Fires claimed nine lives and left 451injured in 2004.
+Fires claimed nine lives and left 451 injured in 2004.
 Of the injured, 46 were Fire Services personnel.
 Special service calls cover a wide range of incidents, including traffic and industrial accidents, gas leakages, landslides, flooding, house collapses, suicide attempts and malfunctioning lifts.
 In 2004, 717 people died and 1,995 others were injured in such incidents.
 One of the dead and 16 of the injured were Fire Services personnel.
 The department has 835 operational appliances and vehicles fitted with up-to-date fire-fighting and rescue equipment.
 The first-line appliances, basically comprising major pumps, hydraulic platforms, light rescue units and turntable ladders/snorkels, are supported where necessary by other special appliances/equipment.
-A fleet of 12 fireboats, including two command boats, 1 diving support vessel and two diving support speedboats provide fire protection and rescue services within Hong Kong.
+A fleet of 12 fireboats, including two command boats, one diving support vessel and two diving support speedboats provide fire protection and rescue services within Hong Kong.